svaarala/duktape/examples/eventloop/README.rst

 To test (Linux only, perhaps other Unix)::

-  $ make
-  $ ./evloop curses-timers.js     # run with ECMAScript eventloop
+  $ ./evloop timer-test.js     # run with ECMAScript eventloop
-  $ ./evloop -c curses-timers.js  # run with C eventloop
+  $ ./evloop -c timer-test.js  # run with C eventloop

 Implementation approaches
 =========================